China: Data Localisation

 Critical information infrastructure operators shall store personal information and important data gathered and produced during operations within the territory of the People’s Republic of China.
 Where it is really necessary to provide such information and data to overseas parties due to business requirements, a security assessment shall be conducted in accordance with the measures formulated by the national cyberspace administration authority in concert with the relevant departments under the State Council.
 Where the laws and administration regulations have other provisions, those provisions shall prevail.

 The CSL only provides some examples of the industries in which CIIs may exist (eg, public communication and information services, energy, communications, water conservation, finance, public services and e-government affairs) and leaves the detailed scope of CIIs and relevant security protection measures to the implementation rules to be issued by the State Council.
-The Draft CII Regulations further provide that the CII protection should apply to:
+The CII Regulations further provide that the CII protection should apply to key network facilities and information systems in important industries and areas such as public telecommunication and information services, energy, transport, water conservation, finance, public services, e-government and the science and technology industry for national defence, which may seriously endanger the national security, national economy, people’s livelihood and public welfare once they are subject to any destruction, loss of function or data leakage.

 To date, the meaning of ‘CII’ and other key concepts, such as ‘important data’, remain unclear and pending implementation regulations to be issued in the future.